cer-nagas/cer-nagas.github.io/exercises/ex1.md

 Start point at v0.0.1 and solution can be found in branch exercise-1-solution

-# Ex 1.1: Sticky bar
-## Requirement
-Make the bar sticky on top
-## How-to-test (HTT)
-In Frontpage:
-1. Scroll down, verify that the navbar always stays on top of the view
-## Hint
-- Search "react bootstrap navbar sticky"
-- Relevant files: MainNavbar.js

-# Ex 1.2: Navbar background
+# Ex 1.1: Navbar background
 ## Requirement
 Change navbar background color to #777777
 ## How-to-test (HTT)